 In 2015, he performed in the Australian national tour of Be Your Self.
 He also founded the ‘Ia Manuia’ initiative, focussing on the slogan – ‘Pay.
 It.
 Forward.’ with the vision to give back to his Pacific community and create opportunities for young members.
 His work, MALAGA, was performed at the Q Theatre in Auckland, New Zealand as part of the TEMPO Dance Festival.
 Conceived, choreographed and directed by Thomas, the work features himself and the dancers of ADT.

-In 2016, Thomas performed in the world premiere season of Habitus at the Adelaide Festival and part one of The Beginning of Nature at WOMADelaide.
+In 2016, Thomas performed in the world premiere season of Habitus at the Adelaide Festival as well as part one of The Beginning of Nature at WOMADelaide.
 Later that year, he performed in the Australian premiere season of Objekt and was a featured choreographer and dancer in ADT’s return season of Ignition, where he presented an excerpt from MALAGA titled The Village.
 Following the season, he was nominated for the Critics Circle award for Best Emerging Artist in Choreography.

 In 2017, Thomas performed in Garry Stewart’s Doppelganger, a piece featured as part of the exhibition at the Art Gallery of South Australia – Versus Rodin: bodies across space and time, followed by the Melbourne premiere season of Be Your Self and the Australian national tour of Be Your Self Redux.
 Later that year he performed in the premiere season of The Beginning of Nature in Colombia, South America.